-In addition, Bangkit/Arise is the first and only international public arts exchange and residency in the San Francisco Bay Area (possibly the United States) developed to include and support families.
+In addition, Bangkit/Arise is one of the first international public arts exchanges and residencies in the San Francisco Bay Area developed to include and support families.
 We will be dedicating an entire feature on this part of the project in an upcoming post.

 Bangkit/Arise Meeting with Pak Wahyudi Anggoro Hadi:

 The Yogyakarta phase of Bangkit/Arise is focused on working with the community of Panggungharjo, a village in the south of Yogyakarta that includes the Institut Seni Indonesia, Yogyakarta (ISI) – ISI is Indonesia’s most prestigious art school.

 As part of our commitment to the guiding principles that were identified in the project’s development, the San Francisco/Bay Area artists met with Pak Wahyudi Anggoro Hadi, Mayor of Desa Panggungharjo to learn more about the structure and vision of the village.
 All of the artists from San Francisco/Bay Area and Yogyakarta that attended were impressed and inspired by the Mayor, the vision of the community and what the village has accomplished; highlights include the eight areas of focus for Panggungharjo:

 - Transparency in governance

 - Emphasis on literacy